 This form is currently open ONLY to BIPOC and other mis- and underrepresented writers.

-While our submissions for short and flash prose are always free and always open, we are currently offering a fast response option for free to BIPOC writers and other historically mis- and underrepresented writers.
+While our submissions for short and flash prose are always free and always open, we are currently offering a fast response option for free to BIPOC and other historically mis- and underrepresented writers.

 This form is for both short fiction and longform creative nonfiction (short stories, standalone excerpts, and creative nonfiction essays) between 1,001 and 6,000 words, and for flash and micros (both fiction and creative nonfiction) up to 1,000 words.